Skip to main content

 InvalidAsset(bytes32)Sent the wrong asset for that shieldUse productName and let the SDK auto-resolve

-unknown_product (400)productName not in the registryCheck the table above; only the 9 listed products are deployed
+unknown_product (400)productName not in the registryCheck the table above; only the 6 listed products are active

 ProductNotConfiguredproductId hash doesn’t exist on-chainVerify the keccak256 preimage matches a canonical name